 Through ASPSF 2.0 we have determined that, on average across the state, we are serving only about 10% of the single parents that could realistically be expected to participate in higher education.
 There is unmet need in every county, despite the fact that sometimes there is scholarship money left on the table at the end of each semester.
 So we are working to make our services more visible and accessible to those who need us.
 We are doing more to attract a higher number of qualified applicants.
 And, we are doing more to reach those single parents who have a dream to get a better education but aren't sure how.
 We are developing a safety net for these single parents, providing both scholarships and support to insure they stay with us through completion.
 We plan to fully implement our new vision by 2021.

-So far, we've rolled out a new regional service area, and plan to roll out 4 more regions next year.
+So far, we've rolled out five new regional service areas and plan to roll out 2 more regions in 2019.
 This regional approach will be more effective by using various committees and work groups to provide standardized and better quality programming consistently statewide.
 No matter where a student lives, s/he will have the same opportunity for scholarship as any other eligible applicant.
-Once the semester begins, our trained volunteers will stay in touch with each student providing important moral and emotional support.
+Once the semester begins, our trained volunteers will stay in touch with each student, providing important moral and emotional support.
 We will also provide special programming according to demand and the needs of the student population to teach job acquisition skills and “soft skills”.
 These training opportunities will be designed to also help elevate student confidence and self-esteem.